The Best Autumn Walks in Sussex

 Wakehurst Place and Ardingly Reservoir, West Sussex (with dog-friendly pub)

-Perhaps most famous for its woodland walks, on a sunny day the reflection of the trees is picture postcard stuff here.
-However, only assistance dogs are allowed into Wakehurst Place.
-However, nearby Ardingly Reservoir also has some stunning walks.
-You can either stick to the edge of the water or venture further into Tilgate Wood which brings you alongside the edge of Wakehurst.
-And there are lots of woodland colours to enjoy along the way.
+Perhaps most famous for its woodland walks, on a sunny day the reflection of the trees is picture postcard stuff here and dogs are allowed at Wakehurst.
+Nearby Ardingly Reservoir also has some stunning walks and you can either stick to the edge of the water or venture further into Tilgate Wood which brings you alongside the edge of Wakehurst.
+There are lots of woodland colours to enjoy along the way.
 Just a short distance down the road from the Wakehurst Place entrance is The Gardeners Arms which is dog friendly.

 Wakehurst, Sussex